-Clinical Informatics Workshop
+Clinical Informatics Workshop In-Person

 In this course, you will get an introduction to the field of clinical informatics, using computational methodologies to mine and analyze Electronic Health Record Data (EHR).
 In this workshop, we will go over examples of studies that incorporate and feature EHR data and current state of the field, including barriers, issues, and how to overcome them working with these data.
 We will further focus on the utility of common data models, such as Observational Medical Outcomes Partnership (OMOP) model created by the OHDSI consortium, which is in the center of the UC-Health Data Warehouse.
 Lastly, we will demonstrate tools and applications developed at UCSF for interfacing with such data, including an R-package: ROMOP and a visualization tool: PatientExploreR.
 This demonstration includes interactive tutorials.